top of page

 PANEL U19 // FRIDAY // 10.00-11.40 AM

-Thinking About Nationalism under the Rise of the Far Right and the Russian Invasion of Ukraine: Overcoming National Indifference in Academia (Roundtable)
+Thinking About Nationalism since the Russian Invasion of Ukraine: Overcoming National Indifference in Academia (Roundtable)

 PANEL U20 // FRIDAY // 12.00-1.40 PM